sandhyaparna/Data-Science/Decision Tree/Overview.md

 Pre-pruning that stop growing the tree earlier, before it perfectly classifies the training set.
 Post-pruning that allows the tree to perfectly classify the training set, and then post prune the tree.

-Splitting Criteria
-Gini Index
-Chi-square
-Information Gain: Info Gain is the difference between entropy of 'Root node' and 'Decision node'.
-Entropy for each node is the degree of homogenity i.e. if a node  is completely homogeneous, its entropy is 0; if a node or var equally divided between say for example
-A,B or C then it is 1.
-Split happens when Info gain is high.